rhpit/paws/doc/contact.rst

 IRC
 ---

-Currently #paws irc channel is not opened world-wide, it is hosted at irc.devel.redhat.com and we are working figuring out a new home.
+Currently #paws irc channel is not opened world-wide, we are working to create a channel at freenode and this page will be updated soon

 Mailing List
 ------------

 Same as above we are working moving to a world-wide mailing list soon.

-Feel free to reach out/sign up to our mailing list <paws@redhat.com>.
-This list will contain paws developers/users who can help with questions you may have.
-This list also will provide updates about upcoming releases.

 Report Issue
 ------------